Master of Public Administration

 Public Service Values Statement.
 The guiding public service values of the MPA program in the College of Public Service at TSU are:

-• EQUITY – Public servants should practice impartiality and fairness in their daily work, while balancing that pursuit with the need for effectiveness and efficiency.
+• Public servants should practice impartiality and fairness in their daily work

-• EFFICIENCY – Public servants should be careful and innovative stewards who seek to create the most public value out of scarce resources, while balancing that pursuit with the need for effectiveness and equity.
+• Public servants should be responsible and innovative stewards who seek to create the most public value out of scarce resources

-• DIVERSITY – Public servants should understand, value, and respect both individual differences and commonalities, working to create and maintain inclusive organizations and communities.
+• Public servants should understand, value, and respect both individual differences and commonalities, working to create and maintain thriving organizations and communities.

 Table showing the distribution of MPA alumni across various employment fields by academic year of graduation from 2018 to 2023.
 The most common employment fields are 'Public Sector - State' with 39 alumni over the period (38% of the total), followed by 'Nonprofit Sector' with 15 alumni (15%), and 'Private Sector' with 8 alumni (8%).
 The fields are listed in descending order of total of alumni.
 The 'Public Sector - State' is the largest category in every academic year shown.
 The table includes a 'Grand Total' at the bottom, which sums up to 102 alumni, representing 100% of the surveyed population.